Bucchigiri/portfolio-simple-website/README.md

 - **CSS**

 ## View My Portfolio
-To check out my portfolio, click [link will be added soon]
+To check out my portfolio, click [here](https://bucchigiri.github.io/portfolio-simple-website/)

 ## Contributing
 If you would like to contribute or suggest improvements, please feel free to open an issue or pull request. your feedback is gratly appreciated.